isabella232/journey-optimizer-learn.en/help/challenges/create-journeys-challenge.md

 ### **Journey #2 – Order confirmation transactional email**

-YOUR CHALLENGE

 Send an order confirmation email when someone completes an online purchase.

 >[!INFO]
 >
->If you completed the [Create and Personalize Messages challenge](/help/challenges/create-and-personalize-emails.md), you can skip this journey and move to Journey #3.
+>If you completed the [Create and Personalize Messages challenge](/help/challenges/create-and-personalize-emails-challenge.md), you can skip this journey and move to Journey #3.

 1. Create a journey that is triggered when a customer completes a web purchase on the Luma site to send the “Luma – Website – Order confirmation” email.
 2. Map contextual information from the *LumaOnlinePurchase* event to personalize the email.
 To personalize with contextual information, you must duplicate the *Luma – Website – Order confirmation* email and prefix it with your name and use that in the journey.